 "She's not terribly articulate, she expresses herself very much physically and that was interesting.
 I had never played a character like that before."

-Asked what he had made of the initial reviews of the film, Gareth said he had only seen "a few" before the premiere began.
+Asked what he had made of the initial reviews of the film, to be released on Thursday, Edwards said he had only seen "a few" before the premiere began.

 "It meant the world."

 The movie takes place between Episode III and Episode IV, and is the first of three planned spin-off films based on the Star Wars universe.